-You have two easy options via free WordPress plugins, and I will explain how to configure them here.
+You have an easy option via a free WordPress plugin, and I will explain how to configure it here.

 First off, if you’re using WordPress SEO by Yoast (and I suggest you do), this is a built in option.
 After you’ve installed and activated the plugin, the option you’re looking for is under SEO > Permalinks, as shown below.

 The very first option at the top is “Strip the category base…”, and you’ll want to check this box.
 Scroll further down that page, click ‘Save Settings’, and you’re done.
 Couldn’t be easier.

 It’s worth mentioning that having the category base in your URL to begin with doesn’t affect SEO, and whether or not you decide to keep it is your personal preference.
 And the plugin will redirect your old category permalinks to the new ones, so you don’t have to worry about search engines losing track of your pages.